 ABOUT OUR CSA FARM SHARE PROGRAM

-Our 2017 CSA Farm Share Program is full for the 2017 season.
-2017 marks the 9th season we have offered a CSA program.
+2018 will be the 10th season we have offered a CSA program.
 We have found the direct link to our Farm Share Members one of the most fulfilling aspects of growing organic produce for the local community.
 Basic information about why CSA is vital to a healthy local food system, as well as information about our farm share program are below.
-For more information about the Farm Share Program, go to our online CSA Storefront.
+Our 2018 Farm Share Program is now open to returning members.
+We will open to new members on January 1, 2018.
+Learn more and enroll at our online CSA Storefront.
 Farm Share Members, this is also where you can go for important dates and logistical information.

 Isabelle Farm’s Farm Share program is based on the Community Supported Agriculture (CSA) model.
 CSA is a mutually beneficial relationship between farmers and community members that keeps working agricultural land in production.
 CSA has become increasingly popular over the last 20 years, with thousands of small farms around the country and the world adopting this model.
 Community members support the farm by purchasing a Farm Share before the growing season.
 In return, the farmer takes good care of the land while growing flavorful, healthy food.
 The bounty of the farm is then returned to the Farm Share members, who receive a variety of fresh produce every week throughout the growing season at a competitive price.

 In addition to our Farm Shares, we are also excited to offer Partner Program Shares with Ela Family Farms for Western Slope Organic Fruit and Conscious Coffees for Fair-Trade Organic Fresh-Roasted Coffee.

 To read customer testimonials about our Farm Share program, please go to localharvest.org.

 What’s included in an Isabelle Farm Share?